Aravindhan-26/Learning-Resources/markdown.md

     2. _Second_ **Item**

 ### Paragraph - soft space and hard space
-   - Soft space:
+   - Soft space: ( Add 2 blank space at the end of the line.)
       > This is line1 of a paragraph
-      This is line2
+      > This is line2
       This is line3
+   - Hard space: ( Add a new blank line )
+      > This is line1

+      Added a empty line for hard space.
+      Added 2 spaces to above line

 -----------